YuetAu/receiptsnap/README.md

         NEXT_PUBLIC_FIREBASE_MESSAGING_SENDER_ID="YOUR_MESSAGING_SENDER_ID"
         NEXT_PUBLIC_FIREBASE_APP_ID="YOUR_APP_ID"
         ```
         *   **Important:** `NEXT_PUBLIC_` prefix is necessary for these variables to be exposed to the client-side by Next.js.
         *   **Troubleshooting `auth/invalid-api-key`**: If you see this error, double-check that `NEXT_PUBLIC_FIREBASE_API_KEY` in your `.env.local` file is correct and that you have restarted your Next.js development server (`npm run dev`) after creating or modifying the `.env.local` file.
 Environment variables are loaded at build time.

-5.  **Set up Genkit (for AI features):**
+5.  **Set up Firebase Admin SDK (Server-Side):**
-    *   This project uses Google's Gemini model via Genkit.
-You'll need a Google Cloud project with the AI Platform API enabled and appropriate credentials.
-    *   Follow the Genkit documentation for setting up Google AI: [Genkit Google AI Plugin](https://firebase.google.com/docs/genkit/plugins#google-ai)
-    *   Ensure your `GOOGLE_API_KEY` or Application Default Credentials are set up in your environment where you run the Genkit development server.
-This might involve setting an environment variable or using `gcloud auth application-default login`.
-      ```bash
-      # Example for GOOGLE_API_KEY, if you are using API Key authentication for Gemini
+    *   The application uses the Firebase Admin SDK for server-side actions like securely writing to Firestore on behalf of an authenticated user.
+    *   You need a service account JSON file:
+        1. Go to your Firebase project settings -> Service accounts tab.
+        2. Click "Generate new private key" and download the JSON file.
-      # Add this to your .env.local or set it in your shell environment
+        3.  **Important:** Do NOT commit this `*.json` file to your Git repository.
+Add it to your `.gitignore` file.
+        4. Store this file securely in your project directory (e.g., in the root or a dedicated config folder that's gitignored).
+        5. In your `.env.local` file, set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of this service account file.
+            ```env
+            # .env.local
-      # GOOGLE_API_KEY="YOUR_GEMINI_API_KEY"
+            # ... other variables
+            GOOGLE_APPLICATION_CREDENTIALS="./path/to/your-service-account-file.json"
             ```
+            *Replace `./path/to/your-service-account-file.json` with the actual path to your downloaded file.*
+            *The Firebase Admin SDK will automatically use this environment variable to initialize.*

+6.  **Set up Genkit (for AI features):**
+    *   This project uses Google's Gemini model via Genkit for AI-powered receipt data extraction.
+    *   You'll need a Google Cloud project (this can be the same project as your Firebase project) with the "Vertex AI API" or "AI Platform API" enabled.
+    *   Set up authentication for Genkit:
+        *   **Using an API Key (Simpler for development):**
+            1. In the Google Cloud Console, go to "APIs & Services" -> "Credentials".
+            2. Click "Create credentials" -> "API key".
+            3. Copy the API key.
+            4.  **Restrict the API key** to only be usable with the "Vertex AI API" (or the specific Gemini API if available for restriction) for security.
+            5. In your `.env.local` file, add:
+                ```env
+                # .env.local
+                # ... other variables
+                GOOGLE_API_KEY="YOUR_GEMINI_API_KEY"
+                ```
+        *   **Using Application Default Credentials (ADC) (More secure, recommended for production):**
+            1. Install the Google Cloud CLI (`gcloud`).
+            2. Run `gcloud auth application-default login`.
+This will open a browser window to authenticate.
+            3. Genkit will automatically pick up these credentials if `GOOGLE_API_KEY` is not set.
+    *   Ensure your `GOOGLE_API_KEY` or ADC are set up in your environment where you run the Genkit development server and your Next.js application (as Genkit flows can be called from server components/actions).
-      *Note: The application uses `googleai/gemini-2.0-flash` by default, which is configured in `src/ai/genkit.ts`.*
+    *   *Note: The application uses `googleai/gemini-2.0-flash` by default, which is configured in `src/ai/genkit.ts`.*

 ### Running the Development Servers